Volleyball South Africa

 Volleyball South Africa (VSA) is the governing body for volleyball in South Africa and is responsible for the administration of the South African national volleyball teams (both men's and women's).
 VSA has been an affiliate of FIVB and CAVB since 1992.
 Its offices are located in Johannesburg, and its president is Anthony Mokoena.
-The organization holds its presidential elections every 4 years; the next election is set to occur in 2020.
+The organization holds its presidential elections every 4 years; the next election is set to occur in 2024.

 History

 In 1992, it was decided that a single governing body was needed to regulate volleyball in South Africa.
 VSA was the first national volleyball federation in South Africa to include members of all races.
-It was a merge of the separate white and black controlled leagues that had been split due to the Apartheid, the racist regime that existed in South Africa between the late 1940s to the early 1990s.
+It was a merge of the separate white and black controlled leagues that had been split due to the Apartheid regime, the racist regime that existed in South Africa between the late 1940s to the early 1990s.

 The previous division in sport based on race resulted in the existence of two separate bodies, each believing that they were the primary organization responsible for developing the game of volleyball in South Africa.
 The white athletes were playing for the South African Volleyball Union (SAVU), while the Amateur Volleyball Association of South Africa (AVASA) represented people of color.
 AVASA had significant ties to the Black Consciousness Movement, which encouraged solidarity between the races, which led many to believe they would be open to forming a unitary organization.
 This turned out to be incorrect, as AVASA refused to merge their teams with those of white South Africans.